-Someone offers you a chance to invest in a up-and-coming company with a guaranteed high return.
+Someone offers you a chance to invest in an up-and-coming company with a guaranteed high return.
 The idea is that you invest and ask others to do the same.
 You get a percentage share from each investor you recruit.
 They are supposed to recruit others, and so on.
 When the pyramid collapses (either the pool of new investors dries up or the swindler is caught), everyone loses, except the person at the top.

 Scams: Charity Scheme

-Scam artist advertise fake charities using similar names to those of well know legitimate charities.
+Scam artist advertises fake charities using similar names to those of well know legitimate charities.
 Good examples are using the name of National Cancer Society to cause confusion with the legitimate American Cancer Society to obtain your donations or the National Heart Institute to cause confusion with the American Heart Institute.
 If you call telephone information for 800 numbers you can obtain the names and phone numbers of dozens of fake charities who try to scam away your dollars.